Statistical Data and Metadata eXchange (SDMX) for the Python data ecosystem¶

 parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either:

-from local files, or
+from local and remote files, or

 convert data and metadata into pandas objects, for use with the analysis, plotting, and other tools in the Python data science ecosystem;